PLATYPUS: a code for fusion and breakup in reactions induced by weakly-bound nuclei within a classical trajectory model with stochastic breakup: Test run

-Both positive and negative roots are consistent with the conservation of the integrals of motion.
-Hence, both roots are uniformly sampled.
-Finally, the position and velocity vectors of the projectile fragments and the target are transformed to the laboratory system using Galilean transformations.

-\textbf{Acknowledgement} We acknowledge support from an ARC Discovery grant, and thank M. Brown, J.A.
+\textbf{Acknowledgement} I thank R. Rafiei, D.H.
+Luong, M. Brown, J.A.
 Tostevin, D.J.
-Hinde, M. Dasgupta, L.R.
-Gasques, C. Phillips, and B. Bayman for discussions and constructive suggestions.
+Hinde, M. Dasgupta and L.R.
+Gasques for discussions and constructive suggestions.
+The work was supported by an ARC Discovery Grant and the UK Science and Technology Facilities Council (STFC) Grant No. ST/F012012/1.